2009 United States missile strikes in Yemen: Prelude

-Admiral William H. McRaven led the planning of the attacks by his unit, Joint Special Operations Command (JSOC).

 By early December 2009, the intelligence community in Yemen had acquired evidence that AQAP was in the final stages of preparing terrorist attacks on undetermined local Western targets.
-According to National Counterterrorism Center head Michael Leiter, the US "surged resources for targeting in Yemen" in response, despite not knowing the specific threat.
-A months-long JSOC search determined that near the remote Abyan village of al-Majalah, where locals had recently seen surveillance aircraft passing by, AQAP commander Saleh Mohammed Ali al-Anbouri (also known as Mohammed al-Kazemi) was in charge of a training camp for suicide bombers who were likely planning to attack the local US embassy.
-A former Afghan Arab, Kazemi was arrested in 2005 by local authorities on charges related to terrorism, and was released in 2007.
-Afterwards, he and his family moved to al-Majalah and pledged to renounce jihadism.
-American intelligence reports contradict this, instead claiming that Kazemi was an operational commander within AQAP, was previously involved in a 2007 car bombing in Marib which killed several tourists, and was nearly finished organizing the embassy attack.
-With strong support from Petraeus albeit caution from national security advisor James Jones, who was skeptical of the quality of US intelligence in the region, Obama personally approved military action.
+In response, according to National Counterterrorism Center head Michael Leiter, the US "surged resources for targeting in Yemen" despite not knowing the specific threat.
+A months-long JSOC search determined that near the remote village of al-Majalah, Abyan Governorate ,where locals had seen surveillance aircraft passing by, AQAP commander Saleh Saleh Mohammed Ali al-Anbouri, better known as Mohammed al-Kazemi, was in charge of a training camp for suicide bombers who were likely planning to attack the local US embassy.

+A former Afghan Arab, Kazemi was arrested in 2005 by local authorities on charges related to terrorism and released in 2007.
+Afterwards, he and his family moved to al-Majalah and he claimed to have renounced jihadism.
+In contrast, American intelligence reports indicated that Kazemi was an operational commander within AQAP.
+These reports implicated Kazemi in a 2007 suicide attack in Marib, and that he was in the final stages of planning the embassy attack.
+Strong support for military action from Petraeus was tempered with caution from national security advisor James L. Jones, who was skeptical of the quality of US intelligence in the region.
+Obama approved military action to interdict the pending attack.
+Saleh's government was also informed and approved it.

+Legal advisors Harold Koh (left) and Jeh Johnson (right) believed they were not given enough time to properly judge the operation.